-He has held teaching positions at the Massachusetts Institute of Technology, the INSEAD Business School, and the London Business School, as well as a research position at the Bell Labs, Murray Hill, NJ, USA.
-He is the recipient of the Ramon y Cajal and the Juan de la Cierva fellowships from the Spanish government, and the COFUND fellowship from the Marie Curie Actions of the European Commission.
+Mihalis has held teaching positions at the London Business School, the Sloan School of Management, and the INSEAD Business School, as well as a research position at the Bell Labs.
+He is the recipient of the Ramón y Cajal and the Juan de la Cierva research fellowships from the Spanish government, and of the Leonardo fellowship from the BBVA Foundation.

 * Urban mobility, Transportation, and Logistics